 UNIQA's risk preference remain unchanged to the previous year.
-A further reduction of Market Risk as a proportion of the total ECR was achieved through the disposal of the Italian businesses.
 We clearly state our preferences towards risk categories, where it is defined, which risks we are willing to take and which we want to avoid.
 Risks that we are willing and committed to take are Underwriting Risks in the Non-Life, Health as well as in the Life segment, since these build the core of the insurance business.

-On the other hand, we want to avoid any risks that cannot be influenced by our business conduct and based on misconduct such as Operational, Strategic and Reputational Risks.
+On the other hand, we want to avoid any risks that cannot be influenced by our business conduct and based on misconduct such Strategic and Reputational Risks.

-A moderate preference is assigned to Market and Credit Risks, since a controlled amount of risk has to be taken here to fulfill our obligations towards our customers.
+A moderate preference is assigned to Market and Credit Risks as well as Operational Risk, since a controlled amount of risk has to be taken here to fulfill our obligations towards our customers.
 Still those risk categories are monitored closely with a profound limit system to avoid excessive risk loading.